 One reason Arches is so popular is because it’s very accessible.
 Located just a few miles from Moab, this small town is the ideal home base to enjoy not only Arches, but also Canyonlands National Park as well as a whole host of other fun recreational activities from rafting to Jeep adventures.
 Since it’s a major tourist center, there are plenty of places to spend the night but here are two you should keep in mind.

 SpringHill Suites Moab: This was one of my favorite hotels of the trip, thanks in large part to how expertly they’ve brought the natural elements into the hotel experience.
 Set among the region’s famous red rocks, every room enjoys stunning views at this new 99-suite hotel.
 It’s that suite experience that always makes SpringHill a great option for me; I love having the extra space to spread out and just relax after a long day of exploration.
-Add in complementary breakfast and one of the closest locations to both Arches and Canyonlands and you have a hotel experience that is hard to beat.
+Add in complimentary breakfast and one of the closest locations to both Arches and Canyonlands and you have a hotel experience that is hard to beat.

 Fairfield Inn & Suites Moab: Located next door to the SpringHill Suites, the Fairfield enjoys the same stunning location and access to the parks, as well as shared amenities like the large and inviting pool.
 Also like their sister hotel, the Fairfield has thankfully fully embraced its location, making the experience feel unique and bespoke.
 Add in amazing views of the red rocks and the Colorado River below and you have another incredible hotel to call home for a few days.